andychuangkl/MSMVSampEn/README.md

 where `M` is the embedding dimension, `rau` is the time lag parameter, `eps` is the time scale, and `scaleMat = T` specifies that the data are scaled.

+## Features
+MSMVSampEn is capable of computing sample entropy for univariate or multivariate signals at arbitrary time scales.
+Currently, it only implements the coarsegraining procedure described by Ahmed and Mandic, although, as Humeau-Heurtier (2015) points out, this method has serious shortcomings.
+In the future, I hope to implement more sophistic methods of extracting informations at larger timescales.

+The package allows for the specification of an arbitrary summary statistic to be used during coarsegraining by passing a function argument to MSMVSampEn().
+This function is applied to each bin during coarsegraining.
+When this function in the mean (default), this gives the usual sample entropy, though, as Humeau-Heurtier mentions, other statistics (such as higher moments), are occasionally interesting.

+## References
 Ahmed, M. U., & Mandic, D. P. (2011).
 Multivariate multiscale entropy: A tool for complexity analysis of multichannel data.
 Physical Review E, 84(6), 061918.

+Humeau-Heurtier, A. (2015).
+The multiscale entropy algorithm and its variants: A review.
+Entropy, 17(5), 3110-3123.